Feedback About wiseGEEK Login

-What Are the Symptoms of Sociopathy?
+What are the Symptoms of Sociopathy?

-• Written By: A. Pasbjerg
+A. Pasbjerg

 People suffering from sociopathy, or antisocial personality disorder, may display a wide range of behaviors associated with the disorder, which generally causes them to have an overall disregard for the needs and rights of others.
 One of the primary symptoms of sociopathy is chronic lying, which is often used to manipulate others.
 Sociopaths do not feel guilt or remorse for hurting other people, though they are often superficially charming and likable.
 They typically see themselves as superior to other people, and have a general disregard for societal norms and rules.
 They also tend to be impulsive, making irresponsible decisions and engaging in behaviors that hurt other people.